 Short summaries of past AUS Council meetings can be found on the President’s Blog

-A copy of the standing rules of Council, as adopted by the 2017-2018 AUS Legislative council can be found here.
+A copy of the standing rules of Council, as adopted and amended by the 2018-2019 AUS Legislative council can be found here.

 Wednesday, December 4th 2019, 6pm

 Wednesday, April 1st 2020, 6pm